 An official transcript carries the registrar's signature and the New School seal and documents a student's permanent academic record at the university.
 Students may have a transcript mailed to the address of their choosing (including other colleges and institutions) by submitting an official request to the Office of the Registrar.
-This can be done online at MyNewSchool, or by completing the transcript request form available on the web at www.newschool.edu/studentservices/registrar/transcript_requests.aspx?s=6:1
+This can be done online at MyNewSchool.
+Transcripts are not issued for students with outstanding debts to the university.
+For additional information visit:

+www.newschool.edu/studentservices/registrar/transcripts/.